isomerpages/moe-canossacatholic/_departments/Information and Communication Technology.md

 Below are the Cyber Wellness topics that are explicitly taught during FTGP across the levels.

-> #### FTGP Cyber Wellness Curriculum
+**FTGP Cyber Wellness Curriculum**<br>
->
-> P1 : Surf Safe
+P1 : Surf Safe
-> P2 : Basic Netiquette
+P2 : Basic Netiquette
-> P3 : Making Decisions (Do I Know you) / Stay Safe in the Cyberworld / Be a Cyberworld Safety Ambassador
+P3 : Making Decisions (Do I Know you) / Stay Safe in the Cyberworld /Be a Cyberworld Safety Ambassador
-> P4 : Too Much Too Little / Exploring the Internet
+P4 : Too Much Too Little / Exploring the Internet
-> P5 : Cut & Paste / When words hurt
+P5 : Cut & Paste / When words hurt
-> P6 : Navigating the internet / Scams & Spam
+P6 : Navigating the internet / Scams & Spam

 ![](/images/Departments/ICT%204.jpg)